JorisWijnen/spongemockify/README.md

 #### Easy copy paste access

-It will concatenate all arguments to one string, so quoation marks are not needed.This helps with pasting a copied text after the command.
+It will concatenate all arguments to one string, so quotation marks are not needed.
+This helps with pasting a copied text after the command.

 The output is copied to the clipboard if xclip or xsel is installed.
 `sudo apt-get install xclip`